 - Catching bait with bait tackle is not allowed.

-Cow Shoals Catch-and-Release Area: Head of Cow Shoals to mouth of Canoe Creek, as indicated by signs.
-From Oct.
-1-Dec.
-31, this area is closed to fishing from 30 minutes after sunset to 30 minutes before sunrise.
+- Cow Shoals Catch-and-Release Area: Head of Cow Shoals to mouth of Canoe Creek, as indicated by signs.
+This area is closed to fishing from 30 minutes after sunset to 30 minutes before sunrise.

 - Area Type